jbaudanza/project-packets/hello_world_again/hello_world_again.md

 In this example, SlimText is warning us that we have mispelled the world `funtion` on line 5.

+These messages from SlimText are just warnings, and they don't necessarily mean there is a mistake in your code.
+But you should use the warnings as clues to help you.

-SlimText will also apply colors to your code as you type it.
+SlimText will also apply colors to your code as you type.
 You can use these colors as clues to find mistakes.
-Notice how SlimText applies a different color formatting to the world `function` on line 1 versus the incorrectly spelled `functon` on line 5.
+Notice how SlimText applies a different formatting to the world `function` on line 1 versus the incorrectly spelled `functon` on line 5.

 ### What does an error mean?

 Over time, you will get better at understanding what the computer is trying to tell you in its error messages.
 In the beginning, however, it can be confusing and frustrating.

-If you cannot understand the meaning if an error, copy and paste it into Google.
-Google can be your best friend when you are coding.
+If you cannot understand the meaning of an error, copy and paste it into Google.
+Often you will find an online guide or forum that addresses your problem.

 At this stage there is no problem you will encounter that hasn't already been solved by thousands of other people.
 The answers are all on the Internet.
 Keep googling!

 ### Common errors

 Everything must be spelled exactly right, including capitalization.
+Pay attention to details.

 All open parenthesis, quotation, or curly brace should have a corresponding closing parenthesis, quotation, or curly brace.
 Very often, "unbalanced"